twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTPROPERTIESFORM** – Used when viewing the font properties.
 The default push button is **OK**.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 The default push button is **OK**.
 * **TFONTTABLESFORM** – Displays a dialog where it shows a full list of tables in the font.
 The default push button is **OK**.
 * **TFONTTESTFORM** – Used when testing the opened font.
-In old versions, it has a dropdown list to choose the encoding, which this is implemented with Windows 95.
-In versions 5.0 through 6.0 the Sample Text list is predefined and cannot be edited.
+Version 3.0 has a dropdown list to choose the encoding, which this is implemented with Windows 95.
+The Sample Text list in versions 5.0 through 6.0 is predefined and cannot be edited.
 Printing in old versions only supports the Basic Latin range of Unicode while other characters are printed with a system font.
 (If trial period is exceeded or using unregistered recent versions, see TDISABLEDFORM)
 * **TGASPFORM** – Used when managing gasps in the font.
 The default push button is **OK**.
 * **TGENERATECONTOURSCANCELFORM** – The default push button is **Cancel**.
 * **TGENERATEPROBLEMREPORTFORM** – Used when pressing **Next** in the Glyph Validation Wizard.
 The problem report is "Report".
 The default push button is **OK**.